 This was too good to be true.
 Miracles never happened in my case.

-He pushed a plate of chocolate chip cookies towards me.
-“Here.
+Aaron pushed a plate of chocolate chip cookies towards me.
+"Here.
 Have some.
-My mom makes the best cookies.”
+My grandma makes the best cookies."

-“You will be assigned to only one patient.
-You’ll have to do the usual, give him breakfast, lunch and dinner.
-Take him for his routine checkups, make sure he takes his medicines on time and assist the doctor in charge.”
+"You will be assigned to only one patient.
+You'll have to do the usual; serve him breakfast, lunch, and dinner.
+Take him for his routine checkups, make sure he takes his medicines on time and assist the doctor in charge."

 "Him?"
 I asked.
 "How old is he?"